 You start by placing the ribs on a parchment-lined rimmed baking sheet.
 Spray them with oil and sprinkle them with spices.
 Bake them for one hour in a 250°F oven.

 Meanwhile, mix apple cider vinegar and hot pepper sauce and divide the mixture between three small bowls.
+After the first hour, baste the ribs with a third of the vinegar-hot sauce marinade.

-At this point, after four hours in the oven, the ribs are fully cooked and tender.
-But I like to reduce the oven temperature to 200°F and keep them in the warm oven for one more hour, for extra tender meat with a wonderfully caramelized exterior.
+Continue baking the ribs for three more hours, basting them with the marinade.
+After four hours, the ribs are fully cooked and tender.
+But I like to reduce the oven temperature to 200°F and keep them in the oven for one more hour for extra tender meat with a wonderfully caramelized exterior.

 Recipe FAQs

 So don't try to cook them quickly!
-Much like other tough meats, such as chuck roast (see this pot roast recipe), brisket (check out my easy oven brisket recipe), or oven-baked spareribs, making this recipe takes time and patience.
+Just like other tough meats, such as chuck roast (see this pot roast recipe), brisket, or spare ribs, this recipe takes time and patience.
+I bake them in a slow oven using smoked salt and smoked paprika to give them a smoky flavor.

-I use a marinade of vinegar and hot sauce to help tenderize and caramelize the meat and give it some extra flavor.
+I use a marinade of vinegar and hot sauce to help tenderize and caramelize the meat and give it extra flavor.
+However, I simply brush the marinade on the ribs while they bake.
+I don't marinate them before cooking.

 Serving Suggestions